khawla-k-banydomi/schedulerapi/doc/MS0_Description.md

 # Solution

-ActivityScheduler is a cloud-based application that consists of a personal agenda in which work events/activities (tasks to do, appointments, events, meetings, reminders, etc...) can be included; it will also be possible to manage non-working days (weekends,festivals or holidays), so that business events cannot be included during these days.
+schedulerapi is a cloud-based application that consists of a personal agenda in which work events/activities (tasks to do, appointments, events, meetings, reminders, etc...) can be included; it will also be possible to manage non-working days (weekends,festivals or holidays), so that business events cannot be included during these days.

 Once the application is launched, the entities that comprise the system will be revealed, which are as follows: